The Devil at Your Heels: Notes

 The film closes with Carter vowing to continue trying.
 However, a few years after the movie was made, the ramp was demolished, and then Carter was killed in 1983 in Peterborough, Ontario, while attempting another stunt.

 The runway and ramp were built in a field west of Hanes Road and south of county road 2 in Morrisburg, Ontario, Canada.
 The ramp has been demolished, but as of 2020, the asphalt runway remains.

 The title song was performed by the blues performer Long John Baldry.

 Produced by the National Film Board of Canada, The Devil at Your Heels won the Genie Award for Best Theatrical Documentary.

 On 16 October 1993, The Devil at Your Heels was screened on Australian television as part of a special hosted by the cast of the ABC comedy series The Late Show.
 The film was subsequently released on VHS in Australia under the title The Late Show Presents The Devil at Your Heels, with the introductory and closing Late Show material bookending the documentary.

 A 2016 musical docudrama by John Bolton, Aim for the Roses, documents an album created by Mark Haney that was inspired by Ken Carter.
 It includes scenes from The Devil at Your Heels, and also shows footage from events after the St. Lawrence jump including Carter's fatal crash at Peterborough.

+The podcast Heavyweight by Johnathan Goldstein references the movie several times in the episode "#13 Kenny".